Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Synthetic Images of GRMHD Simulations

 \section{Synthetic Images of GRMHD Simulations}

-Our primary goal with {\tt Mahakala} is to simulate the mm-wavelength emission of low-luminosity accretion flows such as the ones onto Sgr A$^*$ and the supermassive black hole in M87. {\tt Mahakala} calculates synchrotron emissivity since it is the primary emission mechanism for these sources at these wavelengths (see, e.g., \citealt{Genzel_2010}).
-To demonstrate {\tt Mahakala}'s capabilities, we simulate 1.3~mm images of snapshots from GRMHD simulations performed with the new \texttt{AthenaK} code (J.~Stone et al. in preparation).
-As a proof of concept, we use a uniform Cartesian grid and linearly interpolate between grid points to calculate the values of the primitive variables (the variables natively recorded by the GRMHD simulations) along geodesic trajectories.
-Since the effects of radiation on the dynamics of the flow are expected to be negligible for M87 and Sgr A*, we use GRMHD simulations that do not incorporate the effects of radiation pressure or radiative cooling.
-We also assume that the GRMHD flow does not change in the time it takes for the photon trajectories to evolve, i.e. we use the fast-light approximation.
+Our primary goal with {\tt Mahakala} is to simulate the mm-wavelength emission of low-luminosity accretion flows such as the ones onto the galactic center black hole, Sagittarius~A$^*$ (Sgr~A$^*$), and the supermassive black hole in M87. {\tt Mahakala} calculates synchrotron emissivity since it is the primary emission mechanism for these sources at these wavelengths (see, e.g., \citealt{Genzel_2010}).
+To demonstrate {\tt Mahakala}'s capabilities, we simulate 1.3~mm images of snapshots from GRMHD simulations performed with the new \texttt{AthenaK} code (\citealt{Athena++}, J.~Stone et al. in preparation).
+We use a nested mesh uniform Cartesian grid and linearly interpolate between grid points to calculate the values of the primitive variables (the variables natively output by the GRMHD simulations) along geodesic trajectories.
+We use GRMHD simulations that do not account for radiative effects like pressure or cooling, since the effects of radiation on the dynamics of the flow are negligible for M87 and Sgr~A$^*$.
+Throughout the manuscript, we also assume that the GRMHD flow does not change in the time it takes for the photon to move across the simulation domain, i.e. we adopt the fast-light approximation.

-The primitive variables of the {\tt AthenaK} simulations are the fluid-frame density $\rho$, fluid-frame gas pressure $p_{\text{gas}}$, spatial components of the fluid velocity in the normal-frame\footnote{The frame where the time direction is orthogonal to surfaces of constant time.} $u'^{i}$, and the spatial components of the magnetic field in Cartesian coordinate frame $B^{i}$.
-The contravariant components of the fluid magnetic field in the coordinate frame ($b^{\mu}$) are given by (see, e.g., \citealt{White_et_al_2016, Athena++})
+The primitive variables of the {\tt AthenaK} simulations are the fluid-frame density $\rho$, fluid-frame gas pressure $p_{\text{gas}}$, spatial components of the fluid velocity in the normal-frame\footnote{The frame that is orthogonal to surfaces of constant coordinate time.} $u'^{i}$, and the spatial components of the magnetic field in Cartesian coordinate frame $B^{i}$.
+The contravariant components of the magnetic field measured by the fluid and expressed in the coordinate frame $b^{\mu}$ are given by (see, e.g., \citealt{White_et_al_2016, Athena++})

 where $u^0 = \gamma / \alpha$, $u^i = u'^{i} - \beta^{i} \gamma / \alpha$, $\alpha = ( - g^{00})^{-1/2}$ is the lapse, $\beta^{i} = \alpha^2g^{0i}$ is the shift, and